redhat-cop/network.backup/README.md

 With this configured, simply run the following commands:

 ```
-ansible-galaxy collection install network.base
 ansible-galaxy collection install network.backup
 ```

 ## Use Cases

-`Full Backup`:
+**Full Backup**:
-- This enables the user to fetch running network configuration from the device and save the backup to a local or remote data store
+- Allows users to retrieve the running network configuration from the device and save it to a local or remote data store.
-- Users can also push backup files onto GitHub with tags.
+- Users can also upload backup files to GitHub, with the option to add tags for better organization.

-`Differential backup`:
+**Differential Backup**:
-- This enables users to backup network configuration only when there has been some change since the last time we did a backup.
+- Enables users to back up the network configuration only if there have been changes since the last backup.
-- Users can use this operation to get differential backup and save the backed-up files to either the local data store or to the GitHub repository
+- Users can perform a differential backup and save the updated files either to a local data store or a GitHub repository, with the option to add tags for better organization.

-- Users can also push backup files onto GitHub with tags.
+**Restore Configuration**:
+- Allows users to restore a previously backed-up configuration.
+- Users can compare the running configuration with the backup to identify differences and restore the configuration only if differences are found.

 ### Full Network Backup